Sv443-Network/UserUtils/docs.md

     - 🟣 [`function tr.deleteTranslations()`](#function-trdeletetranslations) - delete the translation object for a language
     - 🟣 [`function tr.setFallbackLanguage()`](#function-trsetfallbacklanguage) - set the fallback language used when a key is not found in the given language
     - 🟣 [`function tr.getFallbackLanguage()`](#function-trgetfallbacklanguage) - returns the fallback language
-    - 🟣 [`function tr.addTransform()`](#function-traddtransform) - adds a transform function to the translation system for custom argument insertion and much more
+    - 🟣 [`function tr.addTransform()`](#function-traddtransform) - adds a transform function to the translation system for custom argument interpolation and much more
     - 🟣 [`function tr.deleteTransform()`](#function-trdeletetransform) - removes a transform function
-    - 🟩 [`const tr.transforms`](#const-trtransforms) - predefined transform functions for quickly adding custom argument insertion
+    - 🟩 [`const tr.transforms`](#const-trtransforms) - predefined transform functions for quickly adding custom argument interpolation
     - 🔷 [`type TrKeys`](#type-trkeys) - generic type that extracts all keys from a flat or recursive translation object into a union
   - [**Custom Error classes**](#error-classes)
     - 🟧 [`class PlatformError`](#class-platformerror) - thrown when the current platform doesn't support a certain feature, like calling a DOM function in a non-DOM environment